-A degree plan is developed in conjunction with the advisor before the first semester of study and registered in SON-Db, the School of Nursing's internal academic affairs database.
-Any changes to the degree plan must be updated each semester prior to registration, approved by advisor and Program Director, and updated in SON-Db.
-Please notify the program office of any such changes or updates (e.g., course numbers and names of cognates, one identified).
+A degree plan is developed in conjunction with the advisor (or by the program office) before the first semester of study and registered in SONdb, the School of Nursing's internal academic affairs database.
+Any changes to the degree plan must be updated each semester prior to registration, approved by advisor and Program Director, and updated in SONdb.
+Please notify the program office of any such changes or updates (e.g., course numbers and names of cognates, once identified).